 The side benefit of this structure is that it also made it easy for me to show statistics for the specific types.
 Each aircraft family page still includes all the flights it did before, but it also shows a list of types, and clicking on one of those types provides details for that type.

-PKPassclass for storing PKPass data
+PKPassmodel for storing PKPass data.

-- Added numeric code field to
+- Numeric code parameter to